treasure-data/digdag/digdag-docs/src/operators/bq_load.md

     ...
   ```

   And specify the file path.
+Supported formats are YAML and JSON.
+If an extension of the path is `.json` bq_load try parse as JSON, otherwise YAML.

   ```yml
   +step: